-Our result.
-In Section 2 of the paper we present the first online algorithm for assigning admissible routes to packets.
-If the adversary can assign (w, r)-admissible routes, then our algorithm finds a set of (W, R)-admissible routes where $R \in (r, 1)$ is of our choice and $W \ge w$ is determined by the choice of R. Hence, if the parameter of merit is the window size w, then our algorithm is a W/w-approximation algorithm (modulo a small increase in the rate).
+1.1.1.
+Our Result.
+In Section 2 of the article, we present the first online algorithm for assigning admissible routes to packets.
+If the adversary can assign (w, r)-admissible routes, then our algorithm finds a set of (W, R)-admissible routes where $R \in (r, 1)$ is of our choice and $W \ge w$ is determined by the choice of R. The algorithm makes use of the knowledge of w and r.

+Hence, if the parameter of merit is the window size w, then our algorithm is a W/w-approximation algorithm (modulo a small increase in the rate).
 Moreover, our algorithm is online in that it assigns routes to packets as soon as they are injected into the network.
 Hence it can also be regarded as a W/w-competitive algorithm for this problem.
 This is the first approximation algorithm/competitive algorithm for this problem.
-Once the routes are chosen, we can use any "good" scheduling protocol in the Adversarial Queueing Model.
+Once the routes are chosen, we can use any "good" scheduling protocol in the Adversarial Queuing Model.

-Our algorithm is based on the ε -approximation algorithm for fractional maximum multicommodity concurrent flow given by Garg and Könemann [10], which in turn builds upon the work of Plotkin, Shmoys, and Tardos [13] and Young [18].
+Our algorithm is based on the ε -approximation algorithm for fractional maximum multicommodity concurrent flow given by Garg and Könemann [1998], which in turn builds upon the work of Plotkin et al. [1994] and Young [1995].
 In the maximum multicommodity concurrent flow problem, the demands for each commodity remain constant as the algorithm progresses.
 In our setting, the demands between source-destination pairs correspond to the packets injected by the adversary, which can change over time.
-Even though the algorithm of Garg and Könemann [10] is an offline algorithm that assigns fractional paths to a fixed set of commodities, in our setting we are able to convert it into an online algorithm that assigns an integral path to each packet as soon as it is injected.
+Even though the algorithm of Garg and Könemann [1998] is an offline algorithm that assigns fractional paths to a fixed set of commodities, in our setting we are able to convert it into an online algorithm that assigns an integral path to each packet as soon as it is injected.

-Implementation under Internet routing paradigms.
-At a high level, our algorithm works as follows.
-Each link maintains a measure of congestion that represents how many packets have been routed through it in the recent past.
+1.1.2.
+Implementation under Internet Routing Paradigms.
+At a high level, our algorithm works as follows: Each link maintains a measure of congestion that represents how many packets have been routed through it in the recent past.
 Packets are then routed on shortest paths with respect to this congestion measure.
-Hence we need a mechanism for distributing congestion information from the links to the source nodes.
+Hence, we need a mechanism for distributing congestion information from the links to the source nodes.
 We also need a mechanism by which a source node can inform a link whenever it routes a packet through that link.

 The first requirement could be satisfied by something akin to the OSPF (Open Shortest Path First) link state flooding protocol.
-(See e.g. [11].)
+(See, e.g., Keshav [1997].)
 This is a protocol that is used for flooding link state information to the nodes in a network so that packets may be routed along shortest paths.
 The second requirement may be satisfied by the MPLS (Multi-Protocol Label Switching) protocol that is gaining increasing acceptance in the Internet.
-(See e.g. [15].)
-With this protocol a source node can compute an explicit route to each destination and then distribute a label for the route to each of the links that comprise the route.
-In combination with this label distribution the source can also specify how much traffic it is going to send on the route.
+(See, e.g., Rosen et al. [2001].)
+With this protocol, a source node can compute an explicit route to each destination and then distribute a label for the route to each of the links that comprise the route.
+In combination with this label distribution, the source can also specify how much traffic it is going to send on the route.

-In Section 2 we first assume that this control information is transmitted instantaneously and does not contribute to the congestion in the network.
-We then consider a model in which the control information is transmitted inband through the network and must contend with the data traffic.
+In Section 2, we first assume that this control information is transmitted instantaneously and does not contribute to the congestion in the network.
+We then consider a model in which the control information is transmitted in-band through the network and must contend with the data traffic.
+The overhead due to the control information is negligible compared to the "slack" w(1-r) as the window size increases, so the extra control information has no qualitative impact on our results.